 Article 5.1 of the Federal Constitution guarantees the freedom of expression of opinion and is, therefore, an important legal prerequisite for the development of free and lively literature.
 Furthermore, this Articlestipulates that everybody has the right “to inform him / her unhindered from generally accessible sources”.
 This could be interpreted as a duty for the state and its public facilities, in particular libraries, to provide an “unhindered” access to the literary resources administered by them.
 However, the right to participate in state services and educational supplies cannot be brought to court.

 For a long time in Germany, legal regulations governing the public provision of appropriate facilities existed in only one federal state for a long time under the Continuing Training Assistance Act (Baden-Württemberg).
 There are now separate library laws in 5 federal states: first in Thuringia (since 2008), then in Saxony-Anhalt (since 2010), in Hesse (since 2010 with amendment in 2016), in Rhineland-Palatinate (since 2014) and in Schleswig-Holstein (since 2016).
+In NRW, they are integrated into the Cultural Code.

 In all other federal states (Länder), the general legal background for public library services is derived from the Federal Constitution (see above), the respective federal states’ (Länder) constitutions as well as from regulations existing on the level of counties and other local communities.
 The discussion about such laws and on acts regulating the support for culture also reached the parliaments of some other federal states (Länder).